Bertuskha/Lambda-Calculus-Interpreter/README.md

 ### Terms

 Looking at the grammar we can see that this interpret supports terms as inputs.
-The following inputs are considered valid terms:
+The following inputs (and combinations of them) are considered valid terms:

 - A variable, defined by any of the alphabet letters (from a to z) in underscore.
 - An abstraction, defined by a symbol 'λ' or '\' followed by a set of one or more variables, a '.' as a separator and, finally, a term that acts as the body of the abstraction (i.e: λxyz.abc is an abstraction of the variables x, y and z over the body "abc").